FOUNDATION OBRAS

 Performing in a quarry

 Some quarries seem to be made for theatrical performances, including stages and places for audience.
-Although it is an open air venue the sound and light are mysterious as you are at least 10m below the surface.
+Although it is an open air venue the sound and light are mysterious as you are at least 10m and in some cases 70 m below the surface.

-Once we initiated and co-produced a very ambitious and successful theatre production: the Divina Commedia 2.0.
+divina commedia detailsMiira Sippola (Finland) developed a very ambitious and successful theatre production: Divina Commedia 2.0.
 See below for an impression.
-More information is on the page divina commedia details.
+More information is on the page divina commedia.

 Students of Margo Kalse (Holland) did sing to experience the unique acoustics, as did the students of António Carrilho (Portugal) in his Master class recorder.